gskema/phpcs-type-sniff/README.md

 ## Usage

-This is a standalone sniff, you need to add it to your `phpcs.xml` file.
+This is a standalone sniff file, you need to add it to your `phpcs.xml` file.

 ### Usage With Reflection